 - Assorted Glazes – for a light and bright spring and summer version, try these filling options for a coconut-free pastel glaze or this coconut-butter based lemon glaze.
 They’re especially fun and decorative for delicious Easter treats.

-Store in an airtight container at room temperature or in the fridge for up to 4 days.
+- Fridge: Store in an airtight container for up to 4 days.

 If you try these AIP/Paleo Thumbprint Cookies I would love if you could give the recipe a star rating and short review.
 Be sure to snap a picture of the finished product and share it with me on Instagram by tagging @healmedelicious